 Let’s start by making sure we are on the same page.
 When we discuss new furnace cost we are talking about what a furnace replacement costs when done by a professional HVAC contractor.

 A furnace installation should never be installed by a do-it-yourselfer.
 Install plumbing wrong in your home and you could have water damage.
 Install a furnace wrong and someone could die.
-Don't mess with it unless you know what you are doing.
+Don’t mess with repairs or installations unless you know what you are doing.

 When people ask, “How much does a new furnace cost?” it’s not a simple answer.
 It depends on your choices in three important areas.

 You’ll notice that the furnace brand is not listed as a factor.
 Despite the marketing hype, the price of a new furnace has little to do with the furnace brand.

 During my 30 years in the heating and air conditioning trade I have sold and installed every major furnace brand.
 All were priced similarly.